 <BuilderComponent />to use it for content that was created in the visual editor

 options you provide to

 registerComponent(component, options) tell the visual editor how your component should appear in the visual editor's library.
-You can use this to control what icon is displayed and what it's displayed name is - you can find list of other options here.
+You can use this to control what icon is displayed and what its displayed name is.
+For a list of other options, see Input types.

 Make sure that your prop has a matching input for each prop it expects.
 Listing the inputs allows you to pass data back from the Visual Editor.

 Including the Component

 CodeBlockComponent with any of our Builder content, we have to import the file to make sure that it's registered before the code makes any calls to

 docs-page that uses our code block.
 Feel free to create your own model and replace it.

 Time to test it out!
 Visit any page in your web browser that renders this component.
 If you're using something like React router, you could add a new route to the docs page file above.

 Here is a more lengthy example demonstrating more input types.

 The schema of inputs is as follows:

 A unique name for this input that should match the equivalent prop name on your React component.

 Provide text to help the end user with how to fill in this input.
 Displays below the input to describe or instruct what to enter

 An optional default value for this prop.
 This is useful for showing an example value in the input form when creating a new instance of this component, to better help people using it understand it's purpose

 For any text-based field type, can set a specific set of options that can be used

 For any input that results in a string value you can provide a regex to validate user input.

 Provide a function that is called whenever the value of the input is updated.
 Useful for more complex validation than

 The name you would like displayed in the editor for the input

 Show and hide the input dynamically.